-Children and adults with cerebral palsy live with disabilities for their entire lives, but these do not have to limit them.
-It starts in the home, where families can make modifications that help a disabled child do anything that any other child would typically do, from being able to get to any part of the house to being able to wash his own hands or brush his teeth.
+Children and adults with cerebral palsy live with disabilities their entire lives, but these do not have to limit them.
+It starts in the home, where families can make modifications that help a disabled child do anything that any other child would typically do, from being able to get to any part of the house to washing their own hands or brushing their teeth.

-Today, most advocates for people with disabilities describe a concept a home, as well as other environments, having barrier-free accessibility.
-This means that a person is only disabled to the extent that there are barriers.
-If there are no barriers, such as a ramp instead of stairs for someone who uses a wheelchair, then the disability disappears.
+Today, most advocates for people with disabilities describe a concept of the home, as well as other environments, having barrier-free accessibility.
+This means that a person is only disabled to the extent that there are barriers to their functioning.
+If the barriers are eliminated, such as providing a ramp instead of stairs for someone who uses a wheelchair, then the disability disappears.
 All parents want their children to have opportunities, and for those with cerebral palsy, that means living barrier-free.
-While parents cannot control all environments, they can control the home and eliminate its barriers with modifications.
+While parents cannot control all environments, they can control the home and eliminate its obstacles by implementing modifications.

 What Are Home Modifications?

-Home modifications are any changes made to the home that are done to remove the environmental barriers that limit someone with disabilities.
-Having barriers in the home limits a child from doing what other children are able to do, they limit a child’s ability to be independent, and they encourage isolation and lack of participation.
-Any modifications that can remove these barriers, improve a child’s life in all of these ways.
+Home modifications are any changes made to the home that are done to remove the environmental barriers limiting someone with disabilities.
+When there are barriers in the home, it keeps a child from being independent and promotes isolation and a lack of participation.
+Any modifications that can accomplish the removal of these barriers improve a child’s life in all of these ways.

 Physical Modifications for Homes

-For a child with cerebral palsy, physical modifications in the home are crucial for eliminating barriers.
+For a child with cerebral palsy, physical modifications inside the home are crucial to eliminating obstacles.
 Most children with this condition experience some degree of physical disability, from being unable to walk at all to needing assistance with walking and other movements.
-A home needs to be as accessible to this child as any other in the home and that means some physical modifications may need to be constructed.
+A home needs to be as accessible to this child as any other person living in the home, and that means some physical modifications may need to be constructed.

-Some of these physical modifications may be simple, like using rugs on hard floors with no-slip backings to prevent slips and falls.
-They may also be more complicated, such as installing a lighting system that signals the doorbell or phone has rung for a child with hearing limitations.
-Here are some of the important considerations you need to make when modifying your home for a disabled child:
+Some of these modifications may be simple, like using rugs on hard floors with no-slip backings to prevent slips and falls.
+They may also be more complicated, such as installing a lighting system that signals when the doorbell or phone has rung for a child with hearing limitations.
+Here are some of the important considerations you need to make when modifying the interior of your home for a disabled child:

 - Access into and out of the home

-- Access throughout the home, which may mean no steps or devices to go up and down steps
+- Access throughout the entire home, which may mean eliminating steps or providing devices to go up and down steps

 - Hallways and doorways that are sufficiently wide